5 Key points:

-- Most bladder cancers are superficial type, which can be resected completely.
+- Most bladder cancers are superficial type, and can be removed with TURBT surgery

-- Bladder cancers are prone to recurrences, hence the need for additional chemotherapy or BCG delivered into the bladder after the tumour has been resected.
+- Bladder cancers are prone to recurrences, hence the need for additional chemotherapy or BCG delivered into the bladder after TURBT is done

 Bladder cancer is now the 7th most common cancer in Singapore.
-Men are affected 3 times more commonly than women and it occurs mostly in those above 50 years old.
+Men are affected 3 times more common than women and mostly in those aged above 50 years old.
 Occasionally, patients as young as 20 years can also get bladder cancer.
 The causes of bladder cancer are ageing, chemical agents and cigarette smoking.

-The most common presentation is painless gross haematuria (blood in the urine) [Fig 1].
-It can also present with irritative bladder symptoms, eg. frequency and urgency of urination.
-Quite commonly, the diagnosis is delayed because the haematuria is intermittent or wrongly attributed to other causes esp. urine infection.
+The most common presentation is painless gross haematuria (bloody urine) [Fig 1].
+It can also present with irritative bladder symptoms, e.g. frequency and urgency of urination.
+Quite often, the diagnosis is delayed because the haematuria is intermittent or wrongly attributed to other causes esp. bladder infection.

-Although the urine can be sent for cytologic examination to look for presence of cancer cells, its accuracy is limited by low sensitivity (< 50% pick-up rate) [Fig 2].
+Although the urine can be sent for cytologic examination to look for presence of cancer cells, its accuracy is limited by low sensitivity (< 50% detection rate) [Fig 2].
 Hence, the result is not to be relied on even if it does not show cancerous cells.

 Since haematuria can arise from any part of the urinary tract, the standard initial investigation is an xray called Intravenous Urogram (IVU).
 It involves the injection of contrast material which is excreted by the kidneys to outline the urinary tract.
 A bladder tumour may show up as a ‘filling defect’ if the tumour is large enough [Fig 3a].
 The CT scan is increasingly being used to diagnose bladder cancer because it is more sensitive and can also stage the cancer, i.e. whether the muscle is invaded, and whether the lymph nodes are involved [Fig 3b].

-Sometimes, the bladder tumour can also be seen on an ultrasound examination if it is > 1 cm [Fig 5].
+Sometimes, the bladder tumour can also be seen on an ultrasound examination if it is > 1 cm [Fig 3c].

-A negative xray scan or ultrasound does not rule out bladder cancer as small tumours < 1 cm may not be obvious.
-As such, cystoscopy is mandatory even if the scan is reported to be “normal”.
+A negative IVU or ultrasound does not rule out bladder cancer as small tumours < 1 cm may not be obvious.
+As such, cystoscopy is mandatory even if the xray or ultrasound does not show any obvious tumour.

-This is easily done under local anaesthesia in the clinic using a flexible scope without causing much discomfort [Fig 6].
-The advantage is that even small tumours can be seen and biopsy taken to confirm if the bladder tumour is indeed cancerous as some 5% of bladder tumours may in fact be benign.
+This is easily done under local anaesthesia using a flexible cystoscope [Fig 4].
+The advantage is that even flat and small tumours can be seen and biopsy taken to confirm if the tumour is indeed cancerous, as some 5% of bladder tumours are benign.

 i) Early (superficial) Stage

-Once the diagnosis of a bladder lesion is made, endoscopic surgery using a resectoscope to cut away the tumour (called TURBT) is the standard surgery [Fig 7].
-Biopsies of normal looking bladder are also taken so as not to miss pre-cancerous tumours of the bladder lining (carcinoma-in-situ or CIS).
-After the tumour is removed, separate muscle biopsies are taken and the bladder is palpated with both hands.
-General anesthesia is usually preferred as it may take up to 1 hour to resect a large tumour.
+Once the diagnosis of a bladder lesion is confirmed, endoscopic surgery using a resectoscope instrument to cut away the tumour (called TURBT) is the standard treatment [Fig 5].
+Bladder biopsies are also taken so as not to miss pre-cancerous areas of the bladder lining (carcinoma-in-situ or CIS).
+After resecting the tumours, separate muscle biopsies are taken and the bladder is palpated with both hands.
+General anesthesia is usually preferred and it may take up to 1 hour to resect a large tumour.
 The pathology report will stage the cancer according to its grade and the depth of invasion [Fig 6].

 At the time of diagnosis, 80% of bladder tumours are superficial, i.e. confined to the bladder lining.
 The other 20% are invasive (i.e. penetrated the muscle layer of the bladder).
-Superficial tumours carry a good prognosis but have a tendency to recur.
-If so, they have the real risk of becoming invasive in the future, especially if the grade is high-grade or if CIS is present.
+Superficial cancers carry a good prognosis but have a tendency to recur.
+If they recur frequently, they have a real risk of becoming invasive in the future, especially if the cancer is of high grade or if CIS is present.
 Invasive tumours will eventually spread to the lymph nodes and distant organs, especially the lungs, bones and liver.
-Prognosis for invasive disease is poor, hence it is important to treat bladder cancer at its early stage (stage 1) before it invades the muscle layer.
+Prognosis for invasive disease is poor, hence it is important to treat bladder cancer at its early stage (stage 1) before it invades further into the muscle layer.

-Even if the histology confirms the tumour is of superficial stage, periodic surveillance cystoscopies are mandatory to pick up possible early recurrences.
-The regime is 3-monthly for the first year, then 6-monthly to yearly depending on the behaviour / frequency of recurrence.
-It is important to note that bladder cancers may look the same but may not behave the same.
+After endoscopic tumour resection of superficial bladder tumours, periodic surveillance cystoscopies are needed to pick up recurrences.
+The regime is 3-monthly for the first year, then 6-monthly to yearly depending on any recurrence.
+It is important to remember that while bladder cancers may look the same, they may not behave the same.

 ii) Advanced (Invasive) Stage

-Although radiotherapy is a safer option and allows bladder conservation, the 5-year survival for bladder cancer with muscle invasion is only 20% to 40%.
-The limitation with radiotherapy is that it may not kill the cancer cells completely and there will be cumulative side-effects on the bladder and bowel, leading to recurrent bleeds and incontinence.
-Also, the radiotherapy has to be delivered daily for a period of 6 weeks.
+Although radiotherapy is a safer option and allows bladder conservation, the 5 year survival for bladder cancer with muscle invasion is only 20 to 40%.
+The limitation with radiotherapy is that it may not kill the cancer cells completely and there will be cumulative side-effects on the bladder e.g. frequency, haematuria and incontinence.
+The radiotherapy has to be delivered daily for a period of 6 weeks.

-Once the cancer has spread to the lymph nodes, cure is not possible and only systemic chemotherapy is given to control the cancer.
+Once the cancer has spread to the lymph nodes, cure is not possible and only systemic chemotherapy can control such metastatic cancer.
 This is delivered by the medical oncologist via infusion.
 Immunotherapy drugs called checkpoint inhibitors are also showing promise in cases that do not respond to conventional chemotherapy, but these drugs are expensive and may have to given as a combination.